SUN4Py/SUN4Py/README.md

 # SUNPy
 A Python3 library for solving SU(N) Heisenberg models

-SUNPy (for SU(_N_)Py) is a Python library for solving the SU(_N_) Heisenberg model on a lattice making full use of the SU(_N_) symmetry through standard Young tableaux.
+SUNPy (for SU(_N_)Py) is a Python library for solving the SU(_N_) Heisenberg model (or any other SU(_N_)-symmetric model) on a lattice making full use of the SU(_N_) symmetry through standard Young tableaux.

 ## Features

-- Compute the number of partitions of an integer _n_.
-- Compute basic quantities related to irreps of SU(_N_) (dimension, number of SYTs, quadratic Casimir, etc ...).
+- Compute basic quantities related to irreducible representations of SU(_N_) (dimension, number of standard Young tableaux, quadratic Casimir, etc ...).
 - Generate standard Young tableaux for any irreducible representation of SU(_N_).
-- Solve Heisenberg-like models on any lattice, for any target irreducible representation.
+- Solve Heisenberg-like models on any lattice, for any target irreducible representation, and any local constraints (even space-anisotropic).

-- Currently only for the fundamental, symmetric or antisymmetric irrep on each site.
-Any irrep on each site still to be implemented.
+By local constraints, we understand different SU(_N_) "spins" (or SU(_N_) qubits/qudits), which are nothing but irreducible representations of the Lie algebra su(_N_).

-SUNPy is by no means expected to execute on large systems.
+SUNPy is by no means expected to execute on the largest systems.
 SUNPy has not been developped with the aim of reaching performance.
+More on this below.

 ## Prerequisites